BLCM/OpenBLCMM/windows-processing/README.md

 Then:

 1. Start a "x64 Native Tools Command Prompt" shell from Visual Studio
-2. If you want, run `native-agent.bat` and interact with the app for awhile.
+2. If you want, run `native-agent-new.bat` or `native-agent-merge.bat` and
+   interact with the app for awhile.
 Compare the contents of `conf-dir` with the `META-INF/native-image` dir in sourcecode to see if anything new is required.
 If so, add them and rebuild `OpenBLCMM.jar`.
-    1. Note that the agent configuration step isn't additive -- it doesn't read in the existing `conf-dir` and then add to it, it'll just overwrite it with whatever activity it saw on the most recent run.
+    1. `native-agent-new.bat` creates a totally fresh `conf-dir` each time, so make sure to be careful about merging in with the originals, since the new one might be missing functionality if you didn't do a totally thorough runthrough.
-       So keep in mind that you'll want to *merge* in the new `conf-dir` data with the established configuration, just in case the new version missed anything.
+    2. `native-agent-merge.bat` should *update* an existing `conf-dir` with new activity, which will probably make updates a little easier to deal with.
 3. Run `native-compile.bat` (or just `native-image -jar OpenBLCMM.jar`) to
    compile `OpenBLCMM.exe`
 4. If you want, use WinRun4J to set an icon on the EXE itself, with